Capacity building (youth)

 Projects should last from 9 months to 2 years.
 There are various additional eligibility criteria.
 More information on these criteria is available in the Programme Guide.

 Organisations interested in applying should consult the Education Audiovisual, and Culture Executive Agency website.

 Find out more

-The Erasmus+ Programme Guide is the main source of information on capacity building opportunities, although more information on the application process is available from the Education, Audiovisual and Culture Executive Agency.
+The Erasmus+ Programme Guide is the main source of information on capacity building opportunities, although more information on the application process is available from the European Education and Culture Executive Agency.

 For further information you can contact the Education, Audiovisual, and Culture Executive Agency.